 Seattle Tunnel Partners monthly schedule

 Our contractor, Seattle Tunnel Partners, is responsible for designing and building the SR 99 tunnel.
 Our contract with STP includes a number of elements.
 In addition to boring the tunnel and building the highway within it, STP is responsible for building highway ramps and other connections at the north and south ends of the tunnel.
 They are also constructing buildings at each tunnel portal to house lighting, ventilation and other systems needed to operate the tunnel.
-Although tunnel boring is on hold, approximately 70 percent of this work had been completed as of December 2014.
+Although tunnel boring is on hold, significant construction is ongoing elsewhere along the SR 99 corridor.

 STP submits an updated schedule to WSDOT each month.
-Like all large construction projects, the schedule for this project changes frequently.
-It also does not account for the contractor’s efforts to speed up work, an issue that is explained further in this post.
 Summary versions of STP's most recent schedules are posted below: